What a week, my friends! I hope this note finds you well, and most importantly, healthy.

 It also includes two ways you can connect with others and receive support:

-- a private group forum (Like a Facebook group, but it probably won’t be hosted on Facebook, but in a quieter, more private space.)
+- a private group forum (Like a Facebook group, but in a quieter, more private space.)

 - And 4 weekly zoom Q&A webinars for asking questions, doing healing exercises together, and sharing and connecting with the group

-In the wake of the corona virus pandemic, I’ve decided to offer this course with community pricing, a sliding scale.
+In the wake of the corona virus pandemic, I’ve decided to offer this course with community pricing.
 So it will be priced differently than my normal offerings.

 It’s my intention that if you want to join the class, that you’ll be able to!